genomicsITER/COVID-19/README.md

 <a name="Pooling"></a>
 ## Pooling ##

-> Subsection dedicated to PCR (RT-qPCR) and related topics.
+> Subsection dedicated to pooling of samples to apply PCR (RT-qPCR) to groups of individuals.
 <br />

 [Assessment of sample pooling for clinical SARS-CoV-2 testing](https://www.biorxiv.org/content/10.1101/2020.05.26.118133v1)